Radiotherapy to relieve pressure or a blockage

 Your tumour may press on a body organ.
 For example, a tumour in the bowel may press on your stomach or liver.
 A course of radiotherapy may shrink the tumour to relieve the pressure.
 Cancer that has spread to the liver can cause pressure on the fibrous covering of the liver itself.
 There are nerves in this membrane and it can be quite painful.
 Radiotherapy may help to shrink the tumours and relieve the pressure.

 Radiotherapy may be the quickest way of shrinking a cancer and relieving symptoms.
 It can be especially good if a growing cancer is causing pressure on nearby parts of the body or blocking a tube, such as the bowel.
 The treatment will not cure your cancer.
-But it will help you feel better and can slow the cancer down, to give you a better quality of life for a longer time.
+But it will help you feel better and can slow the cancer down.
+This can give you a better quality of life for a longer time.

-This treatment aims to shrink your tumour and relieve your symptoms as quickly as possible.
-The cancer may grow back, but could take a while to do so.
-The radiotherapy may relieve your symptoms for some time, but no one will be able to say exactly how long.
+Radiotherapy treatment aims to shrink your tumour and relieve your symptoms as quickly as possible.
+The cancer may grow back again but could take a while to do so.
+The radiotherapy may relieve your symptoms for some time but no one will be able to say exactly how long.

 Internal radiotherapy is also called brachytherapy and doctors use this for tumours in some parts of the body.
 For example, if you have a tumour in your food pipe (oesophagus), your doctor may decide that the best way to shrink it is with brachytherapy.
 You have a tube put down your nose and into your food pipe.
 This is known as an NG tube or nasogastric tube.
 The tube contains a radioactive metal source.

 Using a scan, the doctor positions the radioactive source in the NG tube next to the tumour.
 They leave it there for a few minutes and then take it out.
 This treatment gives a high dose of radiotherapy directly to the cancer.
 Very little radiation reaches the surrounding healthy tissues.